-Engagement is a key element of guidelines for responsible investors, such as the Principles for Responsible Investing (PRI) and the OECD: Responsible business conduct for institutional investors, as well as relevant regulations, such as the UK Stewardship Code.
+Engagement facilitates a key element of various guidelines and frameworks designed to help investors be responsible owners with focus on risk and materiality.
+Examples of these recognized guidelines include the Principles for Responsible Investing (PRI) and the OECD’s Responsible business conduct for institutional investors, as well as relevant regulations, such as the UK Stewardship Code.

 Engagement Overlay for Passive Strategies

-By consistently engaging with all the highest risk companies on various indexes, Material Risk Engagement provides passive/index investors with the opportunity to meet their stewardship obligations and differentiate their fund by providing an engagement overlay.
+By consistently engaging with all of the highest risk companies on various indexes, Material Risk Engagement provides passive/index investors with the opportunity to meet their stewardship obligations and differentiate their fund with a comprehensive engagement overlay.

 How it Works

-As soon as a company in the worst-performing half of its industry is assigned a risk rating above 32, the Material Risk Engagement engagement process commences.
+As soon as a company in the worst-performing half of its industry is assigned a risk rating score above 32, which indicates that it is either in the high or severe risk category, the Material Risk Engagement process commences.

-The first meeting with the company is preferably face-to-face to build a common understanding of the company’s material ESG issue, creating the trust that is key for our partnership approach.
+The first meeting with the company is preferably face-to-face to build a common understanding of the company’s material ESG issues, creating the trust that is key for our collaborative engagement approach.

-The engagement team defines change objectives and the engagement strategy is developed.
+Based on the first meeting, the engagement team defines a change objective and an engagement strategy.
 The company also receives the first set of suggested actions to address management gaps in the Material ESG Issues.

 Sustainalytics regularly follows up with the company and tracks progress on action points and positive developments.
-Change objectives and suggested actions are updated regularly to ensure continuous improvement.
+Change objective and suggested actions are updated regularly to ensure continuous improvement.

 An engagement case is closed when the company’s ESG Risk Rating improves to below a score of 28, or the company’s rating improves to the top 40% of its industry.